 Regards, Mark Carey

-Podcast explores freedom of speech by political activists on January 6, 2021 when they stormed the Capital Building and their employer’s reaction – immediate termination of an at-will employee.
+Podcast explores civil disobedience in the workplace and freedom of speech by political activists on January 6, 2021 when they stormed the Capital Building and their employer’s reaction – immediate termination of an at-will employee.

 For more information, please contact Carey & Associates, P.C. at 203-255-4150, www.capclaw.com or email at email@example.com.